gennyyoung/accelerator-ios-genevieve/README.md

                 - com.credera.mobile.Credera-iOS-Accelerator
 5. Include all necessary dependencies for Credera-iOS-Accelerator (i.e., Firebase)
     - File > Add Package Dependencies...
-6. If pulling data request is not working -> deactive your Netskope Client
+6. If pulling data request is not working -> deactivate your Netskope Client

 ## Project Features
 This project is a starting point for a Swift UI application including: